LesiaChaban/gdk-oci-mysql/09-configure-app/configure-app.md

 ## Task 3: <if type="desktop">Use</if><if type="tenancy">Configure</if> OCI Instance Principal Authentication

 1. In VS Code, open `bootstrap-oraclecloud.properties`.
+Uncomment the property `oci.config.instance-principal.enabled=true`.
 The application is configured to use `OCI Instance Principal Authentication` when it is running on an OCI Compute Instance.
-Uncomment it.

 	_oci/src/main/resources/bootstrap-oraclecloud.properties_